 However, reviews on ConsumerAffairs.com painted a different picture.
 An overall rating of 3.7 stars based on 122 votes contained some scathing feedback.
 One former customer wrote.

-Issues with Erie insurance claims resulted in a rating of just 1.5 stars out of a possible 5 on Yelp.
-The rating was based on 27 reviews.
+Issues with Erie insurance claims resulted in a rating of just 1.5 stars out of a possible 5 on Yelp. the rating was based on 27 reviews.
 A dump truck driver described how he signed up for a policy with Erie due to its cheap rate.
-However, the company dropped him when he was involved in an accident that he said was the cause of a distracted driver.
+However, the company dropped him when he was involved in an accident that he said was caused by a distracted driver.